Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 ### Impedance matching stage

 ![Schematic of the input matching network, implemented in Xschem](/images/projects/gilbert_cell/5T-OTA-buffer_no_hierarchy.svg)
 In order to test our circuit, we will need to attach a probe (oscilloscope, VNA) to the IF output pin of our chip.
 This probe will load the mixer with a capacitive load $~10pF$.
 To not load the mixer directly, since it cannot drive the capcitance, we needed to design an output buffer.
-That consisted of a simple four-transitor (technically 5T, including the current biasing transistor) OTA stage, the output of which is connected to a cascaded CD-into-diode connected CD stage.
+That consisted of a simple four-transitor (technically 5T, including the current biasing transistor) OTA stage, the output of which is connected to a cascaded CD-CD stage.

 The design was then tested with a $10pF$ loading capcitor.